Similarity surfaces, connections, and the measurable Riemann mapping theorem: Proofs

 Let us call $\eps$-close (to $\zeta^*$) the maps $\zeta$ as in the statement of \Cref{prop:fseg}.
 For $\eps$ small enough the two singularities remain of residue of real part $>-1$, i.e.\ bounded.

-Since geodesics go straight with constant speed in affine charts and since the extent of times on which $f$ is defined is finite, by pasting inverses of local charts, and of those of \Cref{lem:lds} at the extremities, one can prove that there exists an open segment $(w_0^*,w_1^*)\subset \C$, a neighbourhood $V$ of it, and a map $\psi^* : V \to U -\{z^*_0,z^*_1\}$ such that \begin{itemize} \item for all $t\in(0,1)$, $\psi^*((1-t)w_0^* + t w_1^*) = f(t)$, \item $\psi^*$ is analytic, locally invertible with local inverses being similarity charts for $\zeta^*$, \item $V$ contains a sector based on each end of $[w_0^*, w_1^*]$ and having this segment as a symmetry axis (see also \Cref{lem:ucs}). \end{itemize} Since $f$ is not necessarily injective, $\psi^*$ is not either.
+Since geodesics go straight with constant speed in similarity charts and since the extent of times on which $f$ is defined is finite, by pasting inverses of local charts, and of those of \Cref{lem:lds} at the extremities, one can prove that there exists an open segment $(w_0^*,w_1^*)\subset \C$ (one can choose $w_0^*=0$ and $w_1^*=1$), a neighbourhood $V$ of it, and a map $\psi^* : V \to U -\{z^*_0,z^*_1\}$ such that \begin{itemize} \item for all $t\in(0,1)$, $\psi^*((1-t)w_0^* + t w_1^*) = f(t)$, \item $\psi^*$ is analytic, locally invertible with local inverses being similarity charts for $\zeta^*$, \item $V$ contains a sector based on each end of $[w_0^*, w_1^*]$ and having this segment as a central axis (see also \Cref{lem:ucs}). \end{itemize} Since $f$ is not necessarily injective, $\psi^*$ is not either.

 Let